-PMC Modules were conceived and engineered for rugged industrial environments.
-The ccPMC-HOTLink is constructed out of 0.062-inch thick FR4 material.
+PMC Modules were conceived and engineered for rugged industrial environments. ccPMC-HOTLink is constructed out of 0.062-inch thick High Temperature ROHS compliant FR4 material.

 Through-hole and surface-mount components are used.
-IC sockets use screw machine pins.
 High insertion and removal forces are required, which assists in the retention of components.
-If the application requires unusually high reliability or is in an environment subject to high vibration, the user may solder the corner pins of each socketed IC into the socket, using a grounded soldering iron.
+If the application requires unusually high reliability or is in an environment subject to high vibration please contact Dynamic Engineering to glue the larger components after final QA.